keelyjones/ucd-milestone-project-1/README.md

 ## UX

 The site is targeted at fans of the band Reverend Blue, music-lovers discovering the band, and those interested in booking the band for gigs.
-I anticiplate users visiting the site though mobile mainly, but also desktop.
+I anticipate users visiting the site though mobile mainly, but also desktop.

 #### User Stories
 > As an individual just discovering the band, I would like to be able to learn more about the members and the music they make.
 I want to be able to listen to RB's music from the website, watch videos, and to be able to download tracks.